Duncan Burford

 Dr. Burford graduated from Louisiana State University in 1959 where he became a “Fighting Tiger” and passed that passion down to his children and grandchildren.
 He also attended LSU medical school.

 He completed his medical internship at the University of Chicago clinics and completed his psychiatric residency at the University of Cincinnati Medical Center.
 It was there that he met his first wife, Alice (Woldstad) Burford, originally from Valier, MT.
 They married in 1963 and lived in New Orleans until 1973.
 Their children Kris and Drake were born while they lived in N’awlins.
-IN 1973, they moved to Billings to be closer to Alice’s family or origin.
+IN 1973, they moved to Billings to be closer to Alice’s family of origin.

 In Billings, Dr. Burford had a private practice, worked part-time at the Mental Health Center early in his career, and taught at the physician assistant program at Rocky Mountain College.
 He also was a preceptor with the Riverstone Health Center Family Practice Residency Program.
 He especially enjoyed integrating psychiatry into the larger practice of medicine.